photoprism/photoprism-docs/docs/developer-guide/index.md

 to ensure that all submissions are acceptable.

-Follow our [step-by-step guide](pull-requests.md#how-to-create-and-submit-a-pull-request) to learn how to submit new features, bug fixes, and documentation improvements.
+Follow our [step-by-step guide](pull-requests.md#how-to-create-and-submit-a-pull-request) to learn how to submit new features, bug fixes, and documentation enhancements.
 Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /
 [easy](https://github.com/photoprism/photoprism/labels/easy) can be good (first) contributions.

 **Reviewing, testing, and finally merging pull requests requires significant resources on our side.
 If it's not just a small fix, it can take several months.**